 Fedde last started April 23 for Harrisburg.
 After that, he joined the Nationals as a stop-gap reliever, which convinced them to turn him into a full-time reliever this season.
 He hopped into the rotation for injured Anibal Sanchez to start Tuesday.

 The night was all about sinkers for Fedde.
 Thirty-one of his 61 pitches were sinkers.

 Fedde is likely to make another start because the Nationals placed Jeremy Hellickson on the 10-day injured list Tuesday (more on that below).
 When Hellickson returns, they will have to decide who to keep in the struggling back end of the rotation.

 “He looked really good,” Martinez said.
 “He threw groundballs, groundballs.
 If he keeps pitching like that, we’re going to be in good shape.
 We’ve got to build him back up, obviously.
 But he did really well.”

 3. Though it’s a low bar, things are improving for Brian Dozier.

 He hit a two-run homer in the top of the seventh inning to provide the Nationals a temporary lead and chase New York starter Zack Wheeler.
 Dozier was 5-for-12 coming into the game before his homer.

 Again, this is a low bar.
 But for a player hitting .208, any progress is of note.

-4. Trevor Rosenthal threw one inning of relief Tuesday for Double-A Harrisburg.
-Rosenthal walked one, threw 18 pitches, seven of which were strikes.
+4. Trevor Rosenthal threw an inning of relief Tuesday for Double-A Harrisburg.
+Rosenthal walked two, threw a wild pitch, gave up a run and of his 24 pitches, just 10 were strikes.

-He’s nearing a return to the parent club, possibly by the end of the week.
-The question will be how the Nationals make room for him.
+He was though to be nearing a return to the parent club, possibly by the end of the week.
+The question now is if the Nationals think he needs more time.